scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

    * Google Cloud Storage
    * Microsoft Azure Storage

-Zenko cannot write to non-object-store endpoints such as SMB or NFS at this time.
+Zenko cannot write to non-object-store endpoints such as NFS at this time.
 Other target clouds and services are under development.